 A complaint should contain enough information to begin an investigation, including at least the following information:

 - name, address, and phone number of person making complaint;

 - name, address and phone number of the optometrist (if not an optometrist, the person, firm, or corporation);

 - date, time and place where the optometrist did not obey the law; and

 Investigating the Complaint

+Notification.
 A person making a complaint will be notified when the Board receives the complaint.
 The Executive Director, working with the Investigation-Enforcement Committee, will determine whether the complaint is within the legal authority of the Board.
 When the subject of the complaint is not within the legal authority of the Board, the person filing the complaint is notified that the complaint cannot be investigated.
-The optometrist may still be advised that a complaint has been received (for example, fee disputes and the doctor-patient relationship are not within the Optometry Board’s legal authority to investigate).
+The optometrist may be advised that a non-jurisdictional complaint was received.

 Investigation.
-If the Optometry Board can investigate a complaint, the complaint is sent to the optometrist to obtain the doctor’s response.
+If the Optometry Board has jurisdiction, the complaint is sent to the optometrist to obtain the doctor’s response.
 When a response is received from the doctor, the Board’s investigator and the Investigation-Enforcement Committee (this Committee includes licensed optometrists) determine what additional information is required to investigate the complaint.
 Once the investigation is completed, a determination is made as to whether the optometry laws have been violated.
 If the evidence does not show that a violation of the law occurred, the person filing the complaint is notified that the investigation has been closed.
-The Board may suggest alternatives available, such as Small Claims Court in matters of fee disputes.